lengarvey/jt/README.markdown

 The basic concept is that users can sign up and enter up to 7 previous "jobs".
 As you might be able to tell the data models are rather skeletal, but the app shows the basic workflow and is mostly a complete rails app.

+The signup workflow is slightly more complicated:
+1. A user enters their email address and a unique link is emailed to the provided address.
+2. This unique link, when followed, leads to a form where First Name, Last Name and account Password can be entered.
+3. Upon submitting this form another is presented where the user can enter Birth Date, and Location.
+Also on this page the user can add or remove the aforementioned 7 jobs.

+The whole app was built in BDD style using Cucumber.

 How to run
 ----------